KhaledHasni/Codex/C programming/K.N.King's A Modern Approach/Chapter1/Takeaways.md

    * Apply a coding convention and abide by it.
    * Stick to the standard: Many C compilers offer features and library functions that are not compliant with either C89 or C99.
 It's best to avoid these to write portable C programs.

+## :game_die: Miscellaneous

+* Lint is a UNIX utility that goes through a C program and checks for potential issues including unreachable code, problematic type combinations and unused variables.
+* Lint is readily available on UNIX, an enhanced version of it known as Splint is distributed with many Linux distributions.
+* Lint is mostly obsolete in modern C programming.
+Most compilers nowadays will do a thorough enough job of catching errors, detecting potential trouble spots and producing warnings to point them out.
+* Tools like clang-tidy, cppcheck and Coverity have mostly superseded Lint in performing static code analysis.